xan105/CnC-Online/README.md

 ## Reminder

+> [!TIP]
-Please be reminded that *Red Alert 3* still requires a bunch of ports to be opened to play online:
+> Please be reminded that *Red Alert 3* still requires a bunch of ports to be opened to play online:

 |PORT|DESCRIPTION|
 |----|-----------|